phenri00/ds-agent/README.md

 HTTPS
 ---

-If TLS is enabled you need to mount/copy your certificate and matching private key into:
+If TLS is enabled you need your certificate and matching private key in pem format.
+Put these in same folder as the app.

+The Docker way:

+Mount or copy following file.

 /root/crt.pem
 /root/key.pem